chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ssh -i ~/.ssh/[your-keyfile] USER@INSTANCE-DNS
 ```

 Verify that in the Permissions section below that your user has the access to ssh to your `DjangoTestStack` stack.
+You should see a green checkmark in the SSH column for your stack.

 <img src="http://www.jendavis.org/assets/aws_security_group_permissions.png" width="450" height="113">